 The plant also holds permits issued by the Montana Department of Environmental Quality Permits for stormwater discharges, bio-solids disposal, and air emissions generated from the methane burning generator.

 The current rates and fees were adopted by the City Council on May 24, 2021 and became effective July 1, 2021.

 The wastewater rate structure consists of two components:

 - The monthly service charge based on the size of the meter.

 - A volume charge that is based on the amount of wastewater created.
-This metric is reflective of the 4 tier rate structure displayed above under water rates.
+This metric is reflective of the 4 tier rate structure utilized for water service rates.

 The City of Billings regularly reviews the water and wastewater rates to determine whether the current rates are generating adequate revenue to cover the cost of providing safe drinking water and wastewater services to the entire community.
 Safe drinking water and reliable infrastructure is a priority for the City in order to accommodate current needs and future growth.